 All test-takers

-- Do not use prep books from before 2026
+- Do not use TOEFL prep books from before 2026 – task types changed

 - 10 minutes of daily practice beats 2-hour weekend cramming

-The TOEFL iBT 2026 takes approximately 90 minutes – down from about 2 hours before 2026.
-Reading is ~30 min, Listening ~29 min, Writing ~23 min, and Speaking ~8 min.
-This does not include check-in time at the test centre, which adds about 30 minutes.
+The TOEFL iBT 2026 takes approximately 90 minutes – down from about 2 hours before the January 2026 update.
+The section breakdown is: Reading ~30 min, Listening ~29 min, Writing ~23 min, and Speaking ~8 min.
+This does not include check-in time at the test centre, which adds approximately 30 minutes.

-The new task types added in 2026 are: Complete the Words and Read in Daily Life (Reading); Listen and Choose a Response, Listen to a Conversation, and Listen to an Announcement (Listening); Build a Sentence and Write an Email (Writing); Listen and Repeat and Take an Interview (Speaking).
+The new task types added to the 2026 TOEFL format are: Complete the Words and Read in Daily Life (Reading); Listen and Choose a Response, Listen to a Conversation, and Listen to an Announcement (Listening); Build a Sentence and Write an Email (Writing); Listen and Repeat and Take an Interview (Speaking).
 The Academic Discussion task (Writing) and Academic Talk (Listening) were kept from the old format.

-Yes – but only Reading and Listening are adaptive.
+Yes – but only the Reading and Listening sections use adaptive testing.
 Both use multistage adaptive testing (MST), where your Stage 1 performance determines the difficulty of your Stage 2 questions.
 Writing and Speaking are not adaptive – every test-taker receives exactly the same tasks in those two sections.

-Indian students applying to top US engineering or science programs should aim for 5.5 on the new 1-6 scale (roughly equivalent to 100+ on the old 0-120 scale).
+Students applying to top US engineering or science programs should aim for 5.5 on the new 1-6 scale (roughly equivalent to 100+ on the old 0-120 scale).
 For mid-tier universities, 5.0 is often sufficient.
-Speaking is typically the most challenging section for Indian test-takers – daily AI-feedback practice helps significantly.
+Speaking is typically the most challenging section – daily AI-feedback practice significantly helps improve your score in this section.

 Yes.
-Scores from before January 2026 remain valid for 2 years from the test date.
-During the 2026-2028 transition, new score reports show both the 1-6 band and a comparable 0-120 score, so universities can work with both systems while they update their requirements.
+TOEFL scores remain valid for 2 years from the test date, regardless of when you took the test.
+During the 2026-2028 transition period, new TOEFL score reports include both the 1-6 band and a comparable 0-120 score, so universities can process applications under both scoring systems while they update their requirements.

-Yes – and the new 90-minute format is actually well-suited to daily micro-practice.
-Doing one focused task per day with immediate feedback builds consistent progress faster than occasional long study sessions.
-The TOEFL Mini Practice app covers all 12 new task types with AI-powered feedback in exactly 10 minutes per session.
+Yes – and the new 90-minute TOEFL format is well-suited to daily micro-practice.
+Doing one focused task each day with immediate feedback builds consistent progress faster than occasional long study sessions.
+The TOEFL Mini Practice app covers all 12 new 2026 task types with AI-powered feedback in exactly 10 minutes per session.

 You now know the full TOEFL exam pattern for 2026.
 The test is shorter, more practical, and better at measuring real-world English.
-The key step now is to start practising the new task types – especially the ones that require immediate responses.
+The key step now is to start practising the new 2026 task types – especially the Speaking and Writing tasks that require immediate, spontaneous responses.
 Download TOEFL Mini Practice, complete one 10-minute session today, and get your first score on the new 1-6 scale.

 Master the 2026 TOEFL format – 10 minutes a day.